 Okreblue Seaside Yoga Retreat - credits: itravelling.gr

-You want to escape, to calm down, to get lost, and to be found.
+You want to escape, calm down, get lost, and be found.
 You are not looking for busy places of summer worship, you are oriented to a more isolated environment.
 That which will allow you to rejoice, to immerse yourself in yourself and your body, to exercise your spirit, to fill your soul.
-You are looking for yoga holidays in Greece; trust us!
+You are looking for practicing yoga in Greece.
+Trust us; you're a yoga mat away from bliss!